ahniyi01/Superstore-Sales-Analysis/README.md

 # Superstore-Sales-Analysis
-The analysis of Superstore dataset is my first portfolio project as a Data Analyst.
+This is a revenue and profit analysis of Superstore dataset for a period from 2014 to 2017.